artz/meanify/README.md

 ### 0.1.5 | 12/8/2014
 * Generated routes and middleware for schema sub-documents.
+* Validation and error handling in middleware `pre` hooks.

 ### 0.1.4 | 12/7/2014
 * Generated routes and middleware for model instance methods.